Pluri-potential theory, submersions and calibrations: Interlude: Geometric fibrations

 We have seen above the parallel roles of Lagrangian and coassociative submanifolds.
 The existence of fibrations with such fibres has strong consequences.
 This topic acquired special prominence starting with \cite{SYZ}, \cite{GYZ}, which related calibrated fibrations to Mirror Symmetry.
 Let us review the two cases in turn.

 \paragraph{Lagrangian fibrations.}Let $M$ be a symplectic manifold.
 Assume $\pi:M\rightarrow B$ is a fibration with smooth Lagrangian fibres.
-Let $\Sigma_b$ be the fibre above $b\in B$.
-The projection provides an isomorphism between each $(T_p\Sigma_b)^\perp$ and $T_bB$ so the normal bundle, thus $\Lambda^1(\Sigma_b)$ and $T\Sigma_b$, are trivial.
-Furthermore, choose local coordinates on $B$.
+Choose local coordinates on $B$.
 Each component of the projection map is constant on the fibres and defines a Hamiltonian vector field which, by the Lagrangian assumption, is tangent to the fibres.
 The $n$ components define Poisson-commuting Hamiltonian functions, thus a completely integrable Hamiltonian system.
 The flows of their vector fields define a local $\R^n$-action.
 If the fibres are compact and we choose the local coordinates appropriately we may assume all flows are $2\pi$-periodic so the action descends to a local action of the standard torus.
 This action is free so each fibre is a torus.
 Such coordinates, thus the torus action, are unique up to the action of $\GL(n,\Z)$ (and translations): this corresponds to linear combinations of the component functions, thus of the Hamiltonian vector fields.
 One thus obtains an integral affine structure on $B$.
 We refer to \cite{Evans} for details.

 \

 \textit{Remark. }Basically, the above shows that $(M,\pi)$ is locally symplectomorphic to the standard $(\T^n\times\R^n,\pi)$.
 If $M$ is K\"ahler, this identification does not necessarily bring $J$ or $g$ to standard form: there are obvious obstructions in terms of curvature and of integrability of the horizontal distribution.
 In general we should thus not expect the local torus action to be isometric nor holomorphic.